D-Jeffrey/Embroidery-File-Organize/README.md

 ## How to Install Simple

-*This working on Windows computers (not sure if it will work on a Apple Mac, [can a MAC run Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4)?)*
+*This working on Windows computers (not sure if it will work on a Apple Mac or Linux, [can a MAC run Powershell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos?view=powershell-7.4)?)*

 Click `start` -> `Run` -> `Powershell`
 In the windows that appears cut and paste the follow 2 lines